Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 ----------------------------

 Many improvements, notably:

 - multiple different-arity constructors per class supported
 - no more ``wooper_construct_parameters``, longer ``wooper_construct_export`` or ``wooper_construct_export`` defines
 - automatic detection and export of constructors, any destructor and methods
-- WOOPER method terminators introduced (ex: ``wooper:return_state_result/2``, instead of the ``wooper_return_state_result`` macro)
+- WOOPER method terminators introduced (ex: ``wooper:return_state_result/2``, instead of the ``?wooper_return_state_result`` macro)
 - the ``class_attributes`` optional parse attribute define introduced (``-define(class_attributes,[...]).``
 - ``execute*With`` renamed as ``execute*As`` (clearer)
 - convenience method wrappers such as ``wooper:execute_request/3`` have their parameters reordered (target - either a PID or a passive instance - comes first now)
-- passive instances supported (still a bit experimental, not used a lot)
+- passive instances supported (still a bit experimental, not used a lot, yet working)

-More generally, macros and definitions in the WOOPER header files moved to code generated thanks to a parse-transform.
+More generally, many macros and definitions in the WOOPER header files moved to code generated thanks to a parse-transform.

 .. comment The 2.0 release was codenamed the "*Zero-Overhead WOOPER*", as opposed to the legacy versions (prior to 2.x), codenamed "*Hashtable-based WOOPER*".